Mike4driver/TakeHomeTestDjangoProject/README.md

-the api will run on port 8000 and the postgres port is 5432 You can open your `localhost:8000` in browser to interact with the API No .env files where used for this project since it is only using default values To run the tests that I have writen for the project while the containers are running run the following command:
+the api will run on port 8000 and the postgres port is 5432 You can open your `localhost:8000` in browser to interact with the API No .env files where used for this project since it is only using default values To run the tests that I have written for the project while the containers are running run the following command:

 `docker exec -it djangoservice pytest`

-Finally here is an explination of all the api routes:
+Finally here is an explanation of all the api routes:
 ## Incrementer Routes
 `/incrementer/` for keyvalue creation.
 Takes a post request